Arthur Barrow: Career

 He began working with Giorgio Moroder in the mid-1980s on albums and film sound tracks, including Scarface (1983) and Top Gun (1986).
-He did keyboards, programming, bass, and arranging for a wide range of artists including Joe Cocker, Diana Ross, Billy Idol, Berlin, The Motels, and others.
+He was responsible for keyboards, programming, bass, and arranging for a wide range of artists including Joe Cocker, Diana Ross, Billy Idol, Berlin, The Motels, and others.

 He opened his own Lotek recording studio in the Mar Vista district of Los Angeles in 1985.
 Through the latter 1980s and into the 1990s he has produced albums and composed sound tracks for films and television at his studio.
 He has composed and produced three solo CDs and he is currently working on a fourth CD as well as other projects, like the Strange News from Mars - feat.
 Tommy Mars and Jon Larsen, and The Mar Vista Philharmonic, featuring Tommy Mars, Bruce Fowler, Vinnie Colaiuta, and other Frank Zappa alumni, on the Zonic Entertainment label.

 In 2010, he recorded an album with Robby Krieger called Singularity which was nominated for a Grammy.
 It includes performances by Vinnie Colaiuta, Bruce Fowler, Walt Fowler and Sal Marquez among others.
 Most of the album was co-written by Arthur Barrow and Robby Krieger and recorded at Barrow's studio.

-In 2012 and again in 2015, Barrow did residencies at The University of North Texas in connection with a class on Frank Zappa which included concerts of Zappa'a music.
-View the 2015 concert here: He also did a Zappa residency and concert at The University of South Dakota in 2013.
+In 2012 and again in 2015, Barrow held residencies at The University of North Texas in connection with a class on Frank Zappa which included concerts of Zappa'a music.
+View the 2015 concert here: He also held a Zappa residency and played a concert at The University of South Dakota in 2013.

 In 2016, he published a memoir called "Of Course I Said Yes!" subtitled "The Amazing Adventures of a Life in Music."
 It describes his musical history from his youth up to the time of publication.